We all know the obvious things that hurt your credit score.

 The average age of your open accounts makes up 15% of your credit score.
 Some people make the mistake of closing old credit accounts because they never use them and are surprised to see their credit score drop.

-When you close an old credit card it can reduce the average age of your active accounts thus reducing your score.
+When you close an old credit card, it can reduce your active accounts’ average age, thus reducing your score.
 Try to keep your accounts open as long as you can.
-Instead of cancelling old accounts just cut up the card and leave it alone.
+Instead of canceling old accounts, just cut up the card and leave it alone.

 7. Co-signing for Someone

 As a co-signer on a loan or credit card, you’re just as responsible as the account owner for repaying the loan.
-If they miss a payment, or stop making payments all together, those late payments and collections will be reported on your credit history which can destroy your score.
+If they miss a payment or stop making payments altogether, those late payments and collections will be reported on your credit history, which can destroy your score.

-Whenever you apply for credit, whether it be a personal loan, credit card or store card, lenders will perform a hard inquiry on your credit report.
-Multiple inquires will have a negative impact on your credit score.
+Whether it be a personal loan, credit card, or store card, lenders will perform a hard inquiry on your credit report whenever you apply for credit.
+Multiple inquires will hurt your credit score.
 You should be very careful when you apply for things, make sure you really need it and that you will be approved if you authorize a credit pull.

-Many loan and credit offers come pre approved where they perform a soft inquiry to get a basic idea on your ability to qualify for the offer before running a hard inquiry.
+Many loan and credit offers come pre-approved.
+They perform a soft inquiry to get a basic idea of your ability to qualify for the offer before running a hard inquiry.

 A “rate-shopping” period is where the credit -scoring system allows for multiple inquiries with the same type of lender in a short timeframe to count as a single inquiry.

-For instance if you’re applying for a mortgage you have a 30 day window where multiple inquiries from lenders will not negatively affect your score.
-This is allowed so consumers can avoid predatory lender and effectively compare loan offers and rates from multiple lenders.
+For instance, if you’re applying for a mortgage, you have a 30-day window where multiple lenders’ inquiries will not negatively affect your score.
+This is allowed so consumers can avoid predatory lenders and effectively compare loan offers and rates from multiple lenders.

 Get Your Credit Report and Scores for Free

 If you haven’t received your free credit scores and report, you can get them online.
-There are several websites that allow you to get your free scores and report and monitor your credit completely free.
+Several websites allow you to get your free scores and report and monitor your credit completely free.